edp48/turn_and_burn/Sci_tech_2025/README.md

 Scitech_presentation2025.pdf: A pdf copy of the Presentation

-\textbf{Exhaust_Prop}: A Folder that contains the .mat and .m files needed to create all the figures associated with the case study that exhausted all of the spacecraft's propellant.
+Exhaust_Prop: A Folder that contains the .mat and .m files needed to create all the figures associated with the case study that exhausted all of the spacecraft's propellant.

 Fixed_Eccent: A Folder that contains the .mat and .m files needed to create all the figures associated with the case study that halts numerical integration when a threshold on eccentricity is reached.